jaemin-shin/FedBalancer/README.md

 Add ```CUDA_VISIBLE_DEVICES={GPU_ID} ``` before the command to run the experiment on the specific GPUs.
 If you set ```GPU_ID``` as ```-1```, the experiment runs on cpus.

+Note that you could change the parameters of fedbalancer config file to test another parameters.

-### Running the main experiment of the paper in Section 4.2 and 4.3 at ONCE
+### Running the experiments at ONCE

 1. Go to directory of respective dataset in `data/` for instructions on generating the benchmark dataset
 2. Configure your python file (IMPORTANT NOTE: before you run the experiment, please refer to the python file that runs all the experiments in `paper_experiments`.
 You need to assign which GPU you will assign at each experiment, and you may need to run experiments partially as running all the experiments may exceed the VRAM of your GPU; check the available RAM if you are running the experiments on CPU.)